ubl-chj/kafka-camel-elastic-spring-integration/README.md

 The Consumer uses the `org.elasticsearch.client.RestHighLevelClient` to put JSON message bodies into ElasticSearch.

 ### Start Kafka, Zookeeper, and ElasticSearch
-`docker-compose up`
+Create directory `/mnt/kafka-data` if it does not exist `docker-compose up`

 ### Produce Test